learn-co-curriculum/selecting-single-elements-readme/README.md

 Now that we have the identifier for the title, we can place that into our query selector method.

 Now, from the Console tab in Chrome Developer Tools, type in `document.querySelector('h1')`, and it should have selected the appropriate element.
-You should see something like this.
+You should see something like this:

 ```js
 document.querySelector('h1')
 // <h1 id="firstHeading" class="firstHeading" lang="en">Ada Lovelace</h1>
 ```

 So `h1` is called the tag name of the element.
-And to select something by the tag name we simply pass through the name of the tag in quotes.
+And to select something by the tag name we simply pass in the name of the tag in quotes.

 ### Other CSS Selectors